816.792.2360

 For the full refinance hub, visit our Mortgage Refinance Guide.

-Income verification allows lenders to confirm that a borrower has the financial capacity to repay a loan.
+Income verification helps lenders confirm that a borrower has the financial capacity to repay a loan.
 During most refinance transactions, lenders review documentation such as:

 • Recent pay stubs